SimZhou/Master-fyp/README.md

 ## 2. Mothods
 ### 2.1 Word Tokenization
-The word tokenization is going to be
+The word tokenization is going to be implemented using 'Jieba' (see: https://pypi.org/project/jieba/), a pre-

 ### 2.2 Word/Token Embedding

 #### - LSTM on sentance level+mean-pooling on articles / LSTM on article level (to be chosed)